I Lost My Little Girl: Recording

-In the early 1970s rumors circulated about the existence of an early 1962 rehearsal of the Beatles performing "I Lost My Little Girl", amongst several other songs.
-Everett writes that these rumors have never been substantiated.
+In the early 1970s rumours circulated about the existence of an early 1962 rehearsal of the Beatles performing "I Lost My Little Girl", amongst several other songs.
+Everett writes that these rumours have never been substantiated.
 The earliest known taping of the song is the Beatles performing a version in January 1969 during their Get Back sessions.
 John Lennon is on lead vocal while McCartney supplies a repeated sustained upper descant.
 McCartney recorded another early version on a crude home tape in the mid-1970s.
 It includes a slightly different melodic line which Everett believes is more historically accurate to the original composition.

 McCartney began performing the song on radio, TV and in concert in 1977.
 On 25 January 1991, McCartney performed the song for a live audience.
 This performance is captured on his 1991 album, Unplugged (The Official Bootleg).

-Personnel

-According to The Paul McCartney Project:
+According to the album's liner notes, the Unplugged record marked the first official release of the song.